shanewow/WaitFor.js/README.md

     //Then

-    //Call ready class to allow dependent code to initialize AFTER you have
+    //Call ready method to allow dependent code to initialize AFTER you have
     //fully declared class methods and properties
     WaitFor.ready("FruitBowl");